 Abnormal faeces in dogs and cats

-What is abnormal faeces?
+What are abnormal faeces?

 When it comes to appearance, faeces have four main “C” characteristics: colour, content, consistency, and coating.